 The passage sets were the same as those in Experiment 1, except that the label type varied.
 Also, based on the results of Experiment 1, all labels were presented before the passages.
-The design was a 2 (label present vs. absent at encoding) \times 2 (label present vs. absent at test) \times 2 (relational labels vs domain labels) between-subjects design, resulting in seven conditions: baseline (no labels); relational labels at encoding, relational labels at test, domain labels at encoding and test, domain labels at encoding and test.
+The design was a 2 (label present vs. absent at encoding) $\times$ 2 (label present vs. absent at test) $\times$ 2 (relational labels vs domain labels) between-subjects design, resulting in seven conditions: baseline (no labels); relational labels at encoding, relational labels at test, relational labels at encoding and test, domain labels at encoding, domain labels at test, domain labels at encoding and test.